gpreston-hyland/SSE-Job-Aids/ACS-Elasticsearch-Config/README.md

     --spring.activemq.broker-url=nio://localhost:61616
     ```

-1. Edit the alfresco-global.properties file and add the lines from the documentation for elasticsearch at https://docs.alfresco.com/search-enterprise/latest/install/#configure-subsystem-in-repository
+1. Edit the alfresco-global.properties file and add the lines similar to the documentation for Elasticsearch at <https://docs.alfresco.com/search-enterprise/latest/install/#configure-subsystem-in-repository>, but note the `elasticsearch.host` change. **On the internal Docker container network in the ADP, the Elasticsearch container has a host name of `elasticsearch`.**

+    ***NOTE*** You'll also need to comment out the existing `index.subsystem.name=solr6`.

     ```properties
     # Set the Elasticsearch subsystem